HarperDB/apollo/README.md

 Most Apollo features are supported as this component relies on the `ApolloServer` provided by `@apollo/server`.

+If you don't know where to get started, check out the [apollo-example](https://github.com/HarperDB/apollo-example) starter project.

 ## Options

 > All configuration options are optional